 We are working with youth from African newcomer communities in Winnipeg on a research project that explores HIV awareness and prevention that is youth-centred and culturally sensitive.
 The project is part of the CIHR Community-based research HIV/AIDS program, which supports partnerships between community leaders and researchers in carrying out research and capacity-building initiatives relevant to communities engaged in the fight against HIV/AIDS.

-Professor, Anthropology/Gender and Women’s Studies
+Professor, Anthropology/Gender, Women and Sexuality Studies